Advanced paddle sports

 Safety

-Don’t lift or move heavy or awkward items without help.
-Break them down into smaller parts if possible.
+Never lift or move heavy or awkward items alone.
+Ask for help or, if possible, break them down into smaller parts.

 Be careful when moving poles or long items.
 Take care if the ends are sharp.
 Have appropriate supervision for this activity.

 This activity has specific rules and systems to make sure it’s managed safely.
-Visit the adventure page for more information.
+Take a look at adventure activities for more guidance.

 Be careful when doing activities with, in, or near water.
 Check surfaces and reduce the risk of slipping where possible.
 Make sure you have appropriate supervision for this activity.